Details of Luxor and Aswan Trip from Cairo for 2 Days

 - Tour Type: Private

-Explore the numerous glories of Egyptian civilization by taking a special two-day tour to Luxor and Aswan from Cairo.
+Explore the numerous glories of Egyptian civilization by taking the special Luxor and Aswan Trip from Cairo for 2 Days.
 Fly to Luxor and explore the Valley of the Kings, Queen Hatshepsut Temple, and Karnak Temple on foot.
 The next day, after traveling to Aswan for the night, you may see the High Dam, the Unfinished Obelisk, and the Philae Temple before returning to Cairo and checking into your hotel.

 - Pick up service from your hotel in Cairo and return.